mongodb-industry-solutions/Credit_score/README.md

 [Read the Blog!](https://www.mongodb.com/blog/post/credit-scoring-applications-with-generative-ai)

 This GitHub repository presents a demo in which you will be able to log on to a client that has already submitted a Credit card application.
-It's main functionality is to be able for the customer to use generative AI (GenAI) to get an detailed explanation on why the application was rejected.
-We will also leveradge MongoDB vector search capabilities to provide a set of different cards that might be more addapted for the customer.
+Its main functionality is to be able for the customer to use generative AI (GenAI) to get a detailed explanation on why the application was rejected.
+We will also leverage MongoDB vector search capabilities to provide a set of different cards that might be more adapted for the customer.

 > [!Warning]
 > This demo uses LLMs, we will be using Google Gemini and therefore will need an API Key, which is not included in here.
 You can also decide to change to an OpenAI model but will require some light code changes and an OpenAI API Key.

 ## Installation of the Demo

-The installation is divited into 4:
+The installation is divided into 4:
 - [Provisioning an M0 Atlas instance](https://www.mongodb.com/docs/atlas/tutorial/deploy-free-tier-cluster/)
 - [Insert the two file in ./data folder with mongoDB compass on a database called "bfsi-genai"](https://www.mongodb.com/docs/compass/current/documents/insert/)
 - [Installation of the backend](./backend/)